-The annual Meeting of Shareholders of J & J SNACK FOODS CORP. will be held on Wednesday, February 9, 2011 at 10:00 A.M., E.S.T., at The Crowne Plaza, 2349 West Marlton Pike (Route 70), Cherry Hill, New Jersey 08002 for the following purpose:
+The annual Meeting of Shareholders of J & J SNACK FOODS CORP. will be held on Wednesday, February 7, 2013 at 10:00 A.M., E.S.T., at The Crowne Plaza, 2349 West Marlton Pike (Route 70), Cherry Hill, New Jersey 08002 for the following purpose:

 - 1. To elect one director; - 2.
-To have an advisory vote on the approval of the compensation of the Company's executive officers; - 3.
-To have an advisory vote on the frequency on which shareholders should have an advisory vote on the approval of the compensation of the Company's executives officers; - 4.
+To have an advisory vote on the approval of compensation of the Company's executive officers; - 3.
 To consider and act upon such other matters as may properly come before the meeting and any adjournments thereof;

-The Board of Directors has fixed December 13, 2010 as the record date for the determination of shareholders entitled to vote at the Annual Meeting.
+The Board of Directors has fixed December 11, 2012 as the record date for the determination of shareholders entitled to vote at the Annual Meeting.
 Only shareholders of record at the close of business on that date will be entitled to notice of, and to vote at, the Annual Meeting.